Newspaper Page Text

 On the society pages of the Wed

-riesday's issue of the Atlanta World
+nesday's issue of tlie Atlanta World

-almest half a column is devoted to
+almost half a column is devoted to

 a write up of J. Austell Evans, host